FC Ryukyu: Team colour and crest

+The men team's name is FC Ryukyu Okinawa.

 Their team colour is bengara, a shade of red pigment.
 It is called red ochre in English and can be generally described as claret.
-Bengara derives from a Dutch word bengala which in turn derives from Bengal, a region in India and Bangladesh.
+Bengara derives from a Dutch word 'bengala' which in turn derives from Bengal, a historic region located in India and Bangladesh.
 This name was given because the pigment was traditionally imported from Bengal to Japan.
 Okinawa has a close association with the bengara colour which is prominently applied to Shuri Castle, one of the most symbolic historical buildings in the area.

-In 2008 they adopted a sky-blue trim for their home uniform, as their bengara pigment pattern was considered too and similar to Aston Villa from England (the claret and sky-blue pattern was around long before Troussier and the French staff arrived, so a coincidence in colours is feasible).
+In 2008 they adopted a sky-blue trim for their home uniform, as their bengara pigment pattern was considered too similar to Aston Villa from England (the claret and sky-blue pattern was around long before Troussier and the French staff arrived, so a coincidence in colours is feasible).

 Their crest features a pair of Shisas, imaginary talismanic creatures in the area, and the crown of the kings of the former Ryukyu Kingdom.